awesome-pro/neon-website/content/docs/get-started-with-neon/why-neon.md

 ---
 title: Why Neon?
-subtitle: Neon is Serverless LangChainbuilt for the cloud
+subtitle: Unique is Serverless LangChainbuilt for the cloud
 enableTableOfContents: true
 redirectFrom:
   - /docs/cloud/about